 Maybe you’re not happy with Ethereum being ranked third on this list, but you need to understand that while it is the second-largest coin in terms of market capitalisation and dominates 20% of the market, it so far has not given us the momentum crypto traders are looking for.

 Why is Ethereum a good investment?

 Ethereum has its tentacles wrapped around almost everything in the crypto market.
 It has been the second-largest crypto by market cap for so long now.

 It spearheaded smart contracts and DApps.
 Before Ethereum, no one was thinking about using blockchain technology in this way.

 On top of that, Ethereum is like the hive for creating altcoins too.
 Many altcoins actually started on the Ethereum blockchain as a token (another idea Ethereum introduced!), including Binance Coin.

-And now, in 2021, Ethereum is soon to complete something spectacular: switch from proof of work to proof of stake.
+Ethereum is soon to complete something spectacular: switch from proof of work to proof of stake.
 The move, known as Ethereum 2.0, is seen as a major improvement and could add an immense amount of value.

 Why could Ethereum be risky to invest in?